binary-blazer/uuml-tool/README.md

 ### Building from Source

-To build the ÜÜML Tool from source, follow these steps:
+To build the UUML Tool from source, follow these steps:

 1. Clone the repository: